 10. Observer

-A Service Object is PORO – Plain Old Ruby Object, which is meant to encapsulate business logic and complex calculations into manageable classes and methods.
-This is one of the most used design patterns in ruby on rails.
+It is PORO – Plain Old Ruby Object, which is meant to encapsulate business logic and complex calculations into manageable classes and methods.
+This is one of the most used design patterns in Ruby on Rails.

 Implementing Design Pattern in your RoR project is not challenging anymore

-In this example, we perform stripe integration with the help of Service Object.
-Here the stripe service will create stripe customers based on their email address and token.
+In this example, we perform Stripe integration with the help of a Service Object.
+The Stripe service will create Stripe customers based on their email addresses and tokens.

 Look at PaymentsController; here, you can see that the controller is too skinny.
 The payment service has solved the problem of too much code inside the controller and made the controller skinny and readable.